brettchalupa/xeno.test/README.md

 A game built for [20 Second Game Jam](https://itch.io/jam/20-second-game-jam) with DragonRuby Game Toolkit.

+## Developing

+Drop/clone the folder as `mygame` into your DragonRuby Game Toolkit engine folder and start up `dragonruby`.

+DragonRuby GTK ver used to build the game: 3.24

 ## Settings Controls

 - `m` - toggle music mute